 The automatic rebalancing and portfolio adjustment undertaken by Royal London periodically should prove helpful, too, and Royal London’s expense deductions drop if the fund grows.

 Mark Meldon is an Independent Financial Advisor based in Cheddar, Somerset.
-You can find out more at his company website .
-You can also read his other articles on Monevator.
-Let us know in the comments if there’s a topic you’d like Mark to cover.
+If you need an IFA closer to home, try the directory at Unbiased.
+You can also read Mark’s other articles on Monevator.